tetsuo/tetsuo.github.io/articles/intro-to-fp.md

     deriving (Eq, Ord)
 ```

-In Haskell, we use [ADTs](https://en.wikipedia.org/wiki/Algebraic_data_type) to define domains which combine other semantic domains.
+In Haskell, we use [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type) (ADTs for short) to define domains which combine other semantic domains.

 * [**Sum types**](https://en.wikipedia.org/wiki/Tagged_union) are used for _alternation_: `A | B` meaning `A` or `B` but not both.
 * [**Product types**](https://en.wikipedia.org/wiki/Product_type) are used for _combination_: `A B` meaning `A` and `B` together.